Our major housing programmes

 Volumes shown are limited to construction planned and budgeted over the next 4 years from the start of the current year.
 Volumes are limited to redevelopment and construction on land which Kāinga Ora owns today or intends to procure in the future.
 They also show housing units, rather than the number of projects.

 Dates shown indicate when construction work starts, rather than finishes.

 Indicative investment value does not represent the entire value of a public housing project.
 Rather it indicates the proportion costs that relate to our intended construction and development activity in a particular region, and is subject to budgets being confirmed in future years.

 Kāinga Ora updates its planned investment activities annually through its budgeting process and as required during the year.
-The information presented will be updated every quarter to best reflect current activities and settings.
+The information presented will be updated every 6 months to best reflect current activities and settings.

 Kāinga Ora engages on its construction projects within the communities it operates.
 As per our enabling legislation, we are establishing systems and processes that allow us to effectively seek, and act on, feedback from communities on our projects and activities at an early stage.

 While this data gives the projected number of housing units planned for a region, the specific projects that make up those numbers are fluid.
 Projects can, and do, accelerate and decelerate depending on a range of factors, which include community input.

 In future releases, we are exploring how we can add to this information with more detail:

 - Location: the city within the region and the suburb